Speed is of the essence in retail – particularly in the fast-paced world of sport.…

 Meeting commitments to high-priority customers in times of fluctuating supply and demand

-Posted on by cassie
+Posted on by GOC Marketing

 Retail businesses are often challenged by the need to reserve or segment inventory across competing channels in an omnichannel environment.
 In this insightful article, retail supply chain expert, Jeremy Laun describes how to manage this using Bulk Order Agreements in the Infor M3 ERP.